 You may pay your tax bill by credit card for amounts up to $99,999 using your touch-tone telephone and dialing (714) 834-3411 or via the Internet.
 Acceptable credit cards over the phone and Internet are: Visa, MasterCard, Discover and American Express.
 Please note that a 2.3% convenience fee (with a minimum charge of $3.95) will be charged for this service.

 Effective January 1, 1995, all taxpayers whose tax payments equal or exceed $25,000 per installment, are required to pay by ACH Credit.
 If your payment is less than $25,000, you may voluntarily make direct electronic payments of your taxes using ACH (Automated Clearinghouse) Debit.

 When you use ACH Debit, you authorize the county to take the funds for your tax payment directly from your bank account on the day you initiate the transaction.
 When you use ACH Credit, you tell your bank how much and when to send money to the county to pay your taxes.

 To sign up for ACH Credit contact your banking institution.

 To pay by ACH Debit, please click here to pay by ACH Debit.

 Pay in Person

-The Treasurer-Tax Collector's Office is located in the Hall of Finance and Records, at 12 Civic Center Plaza, in Santa Ana, CA, on the ground floor, Room G-58.
+The Office of Treasurer-Tax Collector is located in the Hall of Finance, at 625 Ross Street, Building 11, in Santa Ana, CA, on the ground floor, Room G-58.
 You may pay your tax bill in person from 8:00-5:00, Monday thru Friday.
 There is a payment drop box at the main entrance of the building for your convenience.

 Get a ist of important tax dates.